Federated Learning Using Variance Reduced Stochastic Gradient for Probabilistically Activated Agents: Conclusions

 \begin{lem} Consider Algorithm~\ref{alg:cap}.
 We can establish that

 \end{lem} \begin{proof} We start by noting that

 Which concludes the proof.
-Where in the first inequality, we use Cauchy Schwarz inequality, and for the third inequality, we use the smoothness property of functions.
+Where in the third inequality, we use the smoothness property of functions.
 For rest of inequalities we use Jensen's inequality. \end{proof} We are now ready to present the proof of Theorem~\ref{thm::main}.

 \begin{proof}[Proof of Theorem\ref{thm::main}] Our proof is based on the smoothness of the cost function.
 Then, from the smoothness, we can write the following inequality:

 From the proposed algorithm, we can write the following: